 If you prefer, you can opt for the price to be “fixed” at the start of your contract.
 This will keep your maintenance and click rate the same price for the term of the contract, but it will be higher.
 We typically don’t recommend this option.
 Start with the lower payment and understand that you’ll see a small rise in the rate over the years.

-This is the one-time document fee from your leasing company.
+The Lease Document fee is the one-time charge from your leasing company.
 This fee is only for leasing.

 3. Property Taxes